-Most of the first year is taught together with the one-year Master's programme and will give you deep knowledge about the different aspects of wind power project development.
-The second year starts with the programme focuses on construction, operation and maintenance of wind farms.
-During the second year there will also be elective specialisation courses, which is directly research related, that provides the opportunity for specialisation within an area of your interest.
-This specialisation will increase your attractiveness in the job market and is designed to open doors to further PhD studies.
+In the first year, you will take most of the courses together with students in the one-year Master's Programme in Wind Power Project Management.
+The courses will give you in-depth knowledge about the different aspects of wind power project development.
+The second year starts with courses focusing on construction, operation and maintenance of wind farms.
+You will also choose from five technical and non-technical specialisation courses according to your interest and career plan.
+These courses will further increase your attractiveness in the labour market and may open up the possibility of further PhD studies.

 During the programme you can expect to:

-learn planning, project development and management of wind farm projects
+learn planning, project development and management of wind farm projects,

-have close collaboration with industry representatives and researchers
+have close collaboration with industry representatives and researchers,

-Specialise within a field of wind energy of your interest
+specialise within a field of wind energy of your interest,

 The programme leads to a Master of Science (120 credits) with Wind Power Project Management as the main field of study.